jbussmann/PnP-mods/LumenPnP/Y-Axis/README.md

 The core of this modification is a pair of modified front feet.
 They are remodeled from scratch, according to the original models, which turned out to be unworkable due to their complexity.
 The new model is stripped of all non-functional features and is thus much lighter in terms of the feature tree.
 It comes as individual STL-files, for those who just want to print it and as a FreeCAD multi-body part, for those who want to make further modifications.
 There are also two SVG-files with the outline of a fourth staging plate, in case someone wants to have this too.
 One is a full staging plate and the other one is split, to accommodate 5 LumenPnP Feeders in the centre.
 Both feature the necessary cut-outs around the front feet and are intended to be used for cutting or milling.
 If the intention is to use PCBs, Opulo's [PCB design file](https://github.com/opulo-inc/lumenpnp/blob/main/pnp/pcb/staging-plate/staging-plate.kicad_pcb) is a better starting point.

 A word of warning before diving in: doing this modification messes with the coordinate system, because it moves the homing fiducial.
 As a result, all precise x and y coordinates become invalid and need to be checked and potentially updated.
 This applies to the tool changer positions but also to all feeder positions.
 Keep this in mind before proceeding and maybe save the following steps for a period of machine downtime.

 - First of all, print the modified front feet.
+They have the same requirements as the original parts, print settings can be found [here](https://docs.opulo.io/byop/mechanical-assembly/1-printing-parts/).
 - Remove the front feeder rail from the machine, together with the angle-brackets.
 - Use this rail to test fit all pockets and slots of the new 3D printed parts.
 Remove potential scrapes and bridging residues.
 - Remove both of the original front feet from the machine.